functionalone/aws-least-privilege/README.md

 Use AWS X-Ray to reach Least Privilege.

-AWS X-Ray provides in-depth information about service api calls executed via the AWS SDK.
-Using this information, it is possible to build a runtime profile regarding what AWS resources and actions are actually used by an application.
-This project aims at stream line the process of collecting runtime information from X-Ray and reaching Least Privilege for a given application.
-The project is currently focused on AWS Lambda but can easily be applied for other applications which utilize AWS Roles (applications on EC2 or ECS).
+AWS X-Ray provides in-depth information about service API calls executed via the AWS SDK.
+Using this information, it is possible to build a runtime profile regarding the AWS resources and actions that are actually used by an application.
+This project aims to streamline the process of collecting runtime information from X-Ray and reaching Least Privilege for a given application.
+The project is currently focused on AWS Lambda but can easily be applied to other applications that utilize AWS Roles (applications on EC2 or ECS).

 ## Installation